brrrLang/brrrlang/README.md

 - `@import` tags import a specific module into the current module, in the case of this example, the std module.
 This will also auto-require any other sub-modules of the module that have been outline in the mod.spruce
 - `@require` This imports a submodule of an already imported module or submodule into the current module.
-- `@EventHandler ehid = 100, e = StartEvent` is the main method of your spruce application.
+- `@EventHandler ehid = 100, e = std->StartEvent` is the main method of your spruce application.
 It is a EventHandler for the StartEvent, so everytime a StartEvent is raised, once the runtime hase been initlised, the StartEvent is raised and this EventHandler is called asyncouriously.
-- `raise io->PrintLn();` This line raises the std->io->Print event with the arguments of "Hello world".
-This causes all the EventHandlers for std->io->Print to be asyncourously.
+- `raise std->io->PrintLnEvent();` This line raises the std->io->PrintLnEvent event with the arguments of "Hello world".
+This causes all the EventHandlers for std->io->PrintLineEvent to be called asyncourously.
 This prints 'hello world' and the newline charcter to the console.
 - `e.exitCode = 0;` This sets the value for exitCode for the StartEvent to 0, events are an objects that inherits the event class.
-- `raise e.finnish()` This calls the finnish method on the StartEvent, this tells the application that this event's execution has been completed
+- `raise e.FinnishEvent()` This calls the finnish method on the StartEvent, this tells the application that this event's execution has been completed
 - `@export` This exports a specific event handler to an alias for example `@export Foo:100 default` will map the Foo event handeler with the id of 100 as the default event handler.
 In this exapmle the runtime raises StartEvent, then awaits the event with the alias default.